 What we don’t: Narrow waist flounders in deeper snow.

 Despite its decent versatility, the Blizzard Black Pearl 88 is not without limitations.
-While it’s extremely stable and agile off piste and through the bumps, it’s not the most forgiving ski.
+While it’s extremely stable and agile off-piste and through the bumps, it’s not the most forgiving ski.
 Even expert riders will need to lean forward and drive through each turn—a notable downside for those who like to sit back and enjoy the ride on occasion.
 Additionally, the Black Pearl 88’s slim waist and stiffer construction make it challenging to maneuver in powder.
-Blizzard does offer a wider 97mm variation, although it's still a pretty unforgiving ski (look to their freeride Sheeva collection—including the Sheeva 10 below—for a more playful setup).
+Blizzard does offer a wider 94-millimeter variation, although it's still a pretty unforgiving ski (look to their freeride Sheeva collection—including the Sheeva 10 below—for a more playful setup).
 But if you primarily stick to hardpack and like a stiff and fast carver, the Black Pearl 88 is a real standout.

 See the Blizzard Black Pearl 88